NBISweden/workshop_omics_integration/index.md

 **Audience** Course open for PhD students, postdocs, and researchers looking for an introduction to multi-omics integration and systems biology.

-**Fee** A course fee of 2000SEK will be invoiced to accepted participants.
-This includes lunches, coffee breaks, and a course dinner.
+**Fee** A course fee of 1500SEK will be invoiced to accepted participants.
+This includes lunches, and coffee breaks.
 Please note that NBIS cannot invoice individuals.

 <img border="0" src="https://www.svgrepo.com/show/26916/book.svg" width="20" height="20"> **Covered topics**
 - Condition-specific and personalized modeling through Genome-scale Metabolic models based on integration of transcriptomic, proteomic and metabolomic data;